A visual guide to Wuhan coronavirus - The Media HQ

-An epidemic of new coronavirus in China has sickened more than 800 people and killed at least 26, while spreading to countries around the world.
+An epidemic of new coronavirus has sickened approximately 1,400 people worldwide and killed at least 41 in mainland China, while spreading to countries around the world.

 Its emergence has fueled fears of a deadly epidemic as hundreds of millions of people travel to China, or the Asian region, during the Lunar New Year holidays.